Bobo people: Economy

 Farming among the Bobo is of primary importance.
 Agricultural activity is not merely a way of providing for subsistence among the Bobo, it is the essential component of their day-to-day existence.
 The major food crops are red sorghum, pearl millet, yams, and maize.
 They also cultivate cotton, which is sold to textile mills in Koudougou.
+Both cotton and peanuts act as the Bobo's primary cash crops.
 The imposition of colonial rule and the construction of these mills led to the disintegration of the local co-operative labor systems, which had served to bond the members of Bobo society together.

 Political system

 The Bobo lineage is the fundamental social building-block.
 The Bobo are an inherently decentralized group of people.
 The concept of placing political power in the hands of an individual is foreign to the Bobo.
+The Bobo are ruled by a group of elders that collaboratively make decisions.

-Each village is organized according to the relationship among individual patriline.
-The lineage unites all descendants of a common ancestor, called the wakoma, a word whose stem, wa-, is a contraction of the Bobo word for house wasa.
+Each village is instead organized according to the relationship among individual patrilines.
+The lineage unites all descendants of a common ancestor, called the wakoma, the father of a particular lineage.
+The word "wakoma" comes from a stem, wa- that is a contraction of the Bobo word for house wasa.
 The Bobo lineage comprises the people who live in a common house.
-The head of a lineage is called the wakoma or father of the lineage.
-He may also be called the sapro, which is the term for ancestors.
-As among other peoples in Burkina, each clan has a totem, so that when a Bobo introduces himself he gives his given name, then his clan name, followed by the totem that he respects.
+The wakoma may also be called the sapro, which is the general term for ancestors.
+As among other peoples in Burkina Faso, each clan has a totem, so that when a Bobo introduces himself, he gives his given name, then his clan name, followed by the totem that he respects.

 Religion

-The creator god is called Wuro.
+The Bobo people traditionally follow a pagan, animist religion.
+The creator god, Wuro, formed the earth from a ball of clay.
 He cannot be described and is not represented by sculptures.
+According to legend, Wuro created the first man, who was a blacksmith.
+This man received the first mask, so Bobo people continue to create masks in Wuro's honor.

 Bobo cosmogony describes the creation of the world by Wuro and the ordering of his creations.
 He is responsible for the ordering of all things in the world into opposing pairs: man/spirits, male/female, village/bush, culture/nature and so on.

 The balances between forces as they were created by Wuro are precarious, and it is easy for men to throw the forces out of balance.
 Farming, for instance, can unbalance the precarious equilibrium between culture/nature and village/bush when the crops are gathered in the bush and brought into the village.

 For the Bobo people there are two important epochs.
-The time of Wuro, when the universe was created and the historical time, when Wuro gave man his son Dwo.
+The time of Wuro, when the universe was created, and the contemporary time, when Wuro gave man his son Dwo.
+Blacksmiths traditionally worship Dwo.

+Some Bobo have converted to Christianity or Islam.